CityOfNewYork/nyco-patterns/src/elements/icons/icons.md

       <use xlink:href="#icon-logo-nyco"></use>
     </svg>

-#### Background Images

-The second option does not require the icon sprite to be added to the page through the JavaScript module.
-It uses background images that reference the icons on the CDN.
-This option uses a utility class that sets the background image of the icon `.bg-{{ Icon ID Here }}`.
-Icons with background images require less markup but their shape fill color will default to black or whatever fill color the shape is set to.
-Note the `role="img"` and alt text attributes for accessibility.

-    <div class="icon-logo-nyco" role="img" alt="The NYC Opportunity Logo"></div>

 #### img tag

 The third option is to use the individual SVG path as a source attribute in an image tag.
 Note the alt text attribute for accessibility.